dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <div class="cyberpunk-bg cyberpunk-grey">
 Wait a second, before we start - have you wondered how this book ended up in your hands?
 Where it came from, who delivered it?
 <br><br>
 Of course you haven't - nobody ever wonders about things like that.
 It's a shame, because the answer's quite interesting.
-I'd go as far as to say it's fucking fascinating.
+I'd go as far to say it's fucking fascinating.
 <br><br>
 Not so long ago, most shipments were made via sea on freighters.
 Cheap, quick and (relatively) safe.
 But during the Fourth Corporate War, some genius in Arasaka had an idea - to release automated, self-replicating mines controlled by an AI into the ocean.
 What could possibly go wrong?
 A lot, it turns out.
 <br><br>